Nigeria’s Foreign Trade Framework

 Exports -Predominance of the Oil and Gas

-Other important destinations of Nigeria’s exports markets are Canada, Brazil, and some African countries.
+Other important destinations of Nigeria’s export markets are Canada, Brazil, and some African countries.
 Europe as a group, with a share of 35.8%, constituted the largest buyer of Nigeria’s crude oil in 2002, followed by the Americas, with 30%.
-However, on a country by country basis, the USA remains the single largest importer, with about 17.9%, followed by India, with 14.9%.
-It is noteworthy that the share of Nigeria’s oil exports to the America’s decreased from 351 million barrels in 2011 to 248.6 million barrels in 2012 (Central Bank of Nigeria) and this trend is likely continue due to the increased exploitation of shale oil and gas reserves particularly in the USA and Canada.
+However, on a country-by-country basis, the USA remains the single largest importer, with about 17.9%, followed by India, with 14.9%.
+It is noteworthy that the share of Nigeria’s oil exports to America decreased from 351 million barrels in 2011 to 248.6 million barrels in 2012 (Central Bank of Nigeria) and this trend is likely to continue due to the increased exploitation of shale oil and gas reserves particularly in the USA and Canada.

 Nigeria’s imports are more diversified than her exports.
-As expected, the imports are dominated by non-oil import.
+As expected, the imports are dominated by non-oil imports.
 Non-oil imports comprise imports in broad categories of food and beverages, primary and processed industrial goods and capital goods.
-Major imports by Harmonised System of classification (HS) are boilers, machinery and chemical appliances, vehicles, base metal, paper, chemicals, animals, food and vegetable products.
+Major imports by Harmonised System of Classification (HS) are boilers, machinery and chemical appliances, vehicles, base metal, paper, chemicals, animals, and food and vegetable products.

 The current account position registered a surplus of N3, 191.5 billion (20.4 billion USD) in 2012 compared to N1, 931.4 billion (12.7 billion USD) in the previous year.
 External Reserves and